Michigan Personal Injury Lawyers

 Car Accidents

 Michigan's no-fault insurance system means your own insurance pays your medical bills first, regardless of who caused the crash.
 But when your injuries are serious, you also have the right to sue the at-fault driver for pain and suffering.
 The rules for doing that are strict, and Michigan auto insurers know exactly how to use them against you.
 Our car accident attorneys handle PIP benefit disputes, serious injury threshold claims, and third-party negligence cases for crash victims across Michigan.
-For how those two paths differ, see PIP claim vs. third-party claim in Michigan.
+For medical-bill priority issues, see our PIP priority guide.

 Learn More About Car AccidentsTruck Accidents